“Oh my God! Look what my sister’s date sent her!”

 There I was, displaying my concave chest and washboard ribs in all my emaciated sexiness

 It just makes me glad there weren’t smartphones with video and camera capabilities when I was young and dumb (trust me, it’s hard enough being old and dumb).
 It’s bad remembering the shit you did without having to relive it with the rest of the webisphere for eternity.
 God, I wince when I think back to the open-shirt pic I took at seventeen using the timer feature on my old-school film camera.
-There I was, displaying my concave chest and washboard ribs in all my emaciated sexiness as I struck what can only be described as my fucked up interpretation of a seductive pose and gave the camera a smoldering look that in hindsight made me look like I was a chronic dyspeptic.
+There I was, displaying my concave chest and washboard ribs in all my emaciated sexiness as I struck what can only be described as my sad interpretation of a seductive pose and gave the camera a smoldering look that in hindsight made me look like I was a chronic dyspeptic.
 Getting that cringe-worthy image back from the developer was enough to cure me of ever taking another primitive selfie.
 Geezus, I shudder to think what would have happened today with no lag time between being able to take a selfie and upload it; I can only imagine the horror of rushing to post it on Instagram hot off the press, thinking I was swankalicious and being in for a very rude and public reality check, one that would return periodically to plague me like herpes as some new acquaintance discovered it online.

 And the thought of sharing a dick pic?
 No thanks, no pics allowed.
 Only to be shared in person.
 Preferably in the dark.
 Hopefully with no laughter involved or comments of “Is that your thumb?”